 Here's what they look like after one week.

-In a large bowl mix together the dried flower heads, petals, scented leaves, and seed pods, discarding the stems.
-Then add in the fixative and any other materials you have on hand, such as whole spices or other dried materials.
+Step 3. - Then add the fixative.
+You can also add any other materials you have on hand, such as whole spices, pieces of cinnamon sticks, or other dried materials.
 In this mixture, I added a few leftover tea rosebuds, small pine cones, and whole cloves.

 Plant Choices for Color